 There are three possible benzotropone isomers.
-Although two of the benzotropone isomers were isolated, 3,4-benzotropone (1) has not been isolated.
-Its instability is attributed to the o-quinoidal structure of 1 because it has no sextet electron system in the benzene ring.
+While two of the benzotropone isomers were isolated, 3,4-benzotropone (1) has not been isolated.
+Its instability is attributed to the o-quinoidal structure of 1 because it does not have a 6-electron system in the benzene ring.

-4.2 Draw the structures of stable benzotropone isomers A (with 6 signals in its C- 6.0pt NMR) and B (with 11 signals in its C-NMR).
+4.2 DRAW the structures of stable benzotropone isomers A (with 6 signals in its 6.0pt C-NMR) and B (with 11 signals in its C-NMR).

 4.3 When the following tetraene is reacted under photochemical conditions, 6.0pt symmetry-allowed product(s) of three different ring sizes can form according to the Woodward-Hoffmann rules.
-Check the correct answer in each row.
+CHECK the correct answer in each row.